ONE DAY IN TAKAYAMA, JAPAN

 Clarence Park Hostel

-During my recent visit to Toronto in July 2023, I stayed at the Clarence Park Hostel (7 Clarence Square, Toronto ON M5V 1H1), which is only a short walk away from cool attractions, like CN Tower, King Street West (with its many restaurants and shops), and Kensington Market.
+During my recent visit to Toronto in July 2023, I stayed at the Clarence Park Hostel.
+It’s only a short walk from cool attractions, like CN Tower, King Street West, and Kensington Market.

 A large grey couch that goes around the corner with a light brown coffee table in the middle.
 On the one wall, there's a poster with the Toronto Maple Leafs team logo and some smaller framed movie posters on the other wall.